dart-lang/language/working/0093 - Gradual Language Change Migration/0094 - Per Library Language Version Selection/strawman.md

 Add a `#@2.2` fragment to `.packages` paths to specify the default language version for that particular package.
 This is added by `pub` when generating the `.packages` file based on the minimum required SDK of the package.
+The Pub tool may want to store this information in the pubspec.lock file as well.

 Add a `--default-package=foo` flag to all Dart program tools.
 A "program tool" is one that handles Dart source at the level of a single Dart program.
 That includes all compilers.
 This flag will make the program treat all un-packaged libraries (any library with a URI not starting with `package:` or `dart:`) as belonging to package `foo` for all practical purposes.
 This includes using the default language version for package `foo` for all unpackaged libraries.